epccs/Document/BrickRocketStove/OpenTherm.md

 # Boiler Controller

-If I want to do a boiler controller for my oven, it may be useful to have the thermostat interface.
+If I want to do a boiler controller for my stove, it may be useful to have the thermostat interface.